 For exempt employees, accrued leave shall be used for partial day absences due to personal reasons or because of illness or injury.
 If an exempt employee does not have sufficient appropriate paid leave accrued to cover the absence, the appointing authority shall reduce the employee's salary for that portion of the absence not covered by paid leave.

 Non-exempt employees shall be eligible for overtime when time worked is in excess of 40 hours in a workweek.
+Sick leave taken in a week is considered time worked for purposes of overtime calculation.
 Overtime shall be compensated at time and one half if agency budgeted funds for the payment of overtime are available.
 If budgeted funds for the payment of overtime are not available, such overtime shall be allowed in compensatory time off at time and one half with prior agreement of the employee.
 The maximum number of hours that may be accumulated for compensatory time is 240 hours (480 hours for seasonal workers, fire, police and emergency response personnel).
 Overtime must be compensated when the maximum is reached.
 Agencies may establish their own policy setting a lower limit on the number of hours employees may accrue.
 At termination, compensatory time is cashed out at the higher of the employee’s final regular rate, or the average regular rate during the last three years of employment.

 Second job situations in state government: